Plain Language

 Guided Tours

-On weekends, we offer public tours of the exhibitions.
+On weekends, we offer overview tours and thematic tours of the exhibitions.
 These guided tours are not in Plain English.

 The meeting point is at the KW ticket office.